 2014 GMC Sierra First Drive, Santa BarbaraEnlarge Photo

 Full-size pickup trucks draw some of the most loyal vehicle shoppers of all.
-But now that new versions of the perennially popular GMC Sierra and Ram 1500 are here, is there reason for the faithful to switch sides?
+But now that the perennially popular GMC Sierra and Ram 1500 have both recently been refreshed, is there reason for the faithful to switch sides?

 At first glance, the styling race is the Ram's to lose.
-The latest GMC Sierra has some starch in its sheetmetal--more than the also-new 2014 Chevy Silverado--and it's a handsome, broad-shouldered kind of pickup.
+The latest GMC Sierra has some starch in its sheetmetal--more than the also-new Chevy Silverado--and it's a handsome, broad-shouldered kind of pickup (looking especially well-dressed in top Denali form, of course).
 The Dodge Ram?
 It's still the champ at channeling the brute appeal of a tractor-trailer outside, while it softens up the cabin to carlike levels inside.
 Neither truck suffers any of the hard plastics or cheap finishes from trucks of the past: the Sierra's swathed in soft-touch and aluminum trim, while the Ram can be a riot in tony brown--or a country-and-western centerpiece in Longhorn trim.

 2013 Ram 1500Enlarge Photo

 The Ram 1500 and Sierra 1500 both have a trio of bed lengths and body styles, and they pad 'em out with all kinds of nooks, crannies, and conveniences unimaginable to pickup drivers of a generation ago.
 The Ram has under-seat storage in the middle section of the front bench, under the rear seats, and in the truck bed's sides.
 The Sierra?
 It can sport up to five USB ports, has an iPad tray in its center console, and comes with LED bed lighting and a built-in step bumper.